News

 Naythrah Thevathasan, a Guelph native and a proud Gryphon, has achieved remarkable milestones in her journey as a health care professional.
 Her path reflects a deep dedication to pediatric care and public health, shaped by diverse academic experiences, a global outlook and factors in her own home.

-Building Bridges: Guneet Kaur’s Journey in Science and Sustainability
+Building bridges: Guneet Kaur’s journey in science and sustainability

 Guneet Kaur’s academic journey started with a deep dive into biological sciences, exploring how living systems work at a fundamental level.
 This sparked an interest in applied genetics, where she dug deeper into how cells function and interact.
 But just understanding wasn’t enough—she wanted to take it a step further and start designing and modifying biological systems.
 That curiosity led her into biochemical engineering, where Kaur now uses her knowledge to manipulate cells, including microbes, to create bio-based products.